g2384/Life-In-The-UK/Facts.md

 ### Equal opportunities

+- UK laws ensure that people are not treated unfairly in any area of life or work because of their:
+  - age
+  - disability
+  - sex
+  - pregnancy and maternity
+  - race
+  - religion or belief
-- UK laws ensure that people are not treated unfairly in any area of life or work because of their age, disability, sex, pregnancy and maternity, race, religion or belief, sexuality or marital status.
-If you face problems with discrimination, you can get more information from Citizens Advice or from one of the following organisations:
+  - sexuality or marital status.
+- If you face problems with discrimination, you can get more information from Citizens Advice or from one of the following organisations:
-• England and Wales: Equality and Human Rights Commission (www.equalityhumanrights.com)
+  - England and Wales: Equality and Human Rights Commission (www.equalityhumanrights.com)
-• Scotland: Equality and Human Rights Commission in Scotland (www.equalityhumanrights.com/en/commission-scotland) and Scottish Human Rights Commission (www.scottishhumanrights.com)
+  - Scotland: Equality and Human Rights Commission in Scotland (www.equalityhumanrights.com/en/commission-scotland) and Scottish Human Rights Commission (www.scottishhumanrights.com)
-• Northern Ireland: Equality Commission for Northern Ireland (www.equalityni.org)
+  - Northern Ireland: Equality Commission for Northern Ireland (www.equalityni.org)
-• Northern Ireland Human Rights Commission (www.nihrc.org).
+  - Northern Ireland Human Rights Commission (www.nihrc.org).

 ### Domestic violence

-- In the UK, brutality and violence in the home is a serious crime.
+- In the UK, brutality and violence in the home is a **serious crime**.
 Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.
-Any man who forces a woman to have sex, including a woman’s husband, can be charged with rape.
+- Any man who forces a woman to have sex, including a woman’s husband, can be charged with **rape**.
 - It is important for anyone facing domestic violence to get help as soon as possible.
 A solicitor or Citizens Advice can explain the available options.
-In some areas there are safe places to go and stay in, called refuges or shelters.
+In some areas there are safe places to go and stay in, called **refuges** or **shelters**.
 The 24-hour National Domestic Violence Freephone Helpline on 0808 2000 247 at any time, and its voicemail service allows callers to leave a message to be called back.
 You can find out more by visiting its website on www.nationaldahelpline.org.uk.
 Alternatively, you can try the Women’s Aid website on https://www.womensaid.org.uk.
 In an emergency, you should always call the police, who can also help you to find a safe place to stay.

 ### Female genital mutilation